 Disciplinary action may include, but is not limited to, some or all of the following.
 If appropriate and justified, a reasonable period of time for improvement may be allowed before initiating any disciplinary action.
-In general, three warnings will be given before suspension or dismissal.
-In some instances, however, a specific incident in and of itself may justify severe disciplinary action, up to and including immediate discharge.
-The action to be taken depends on the seriousness of the incident and of the employee's past performance and conduct.
+In general, three warnings will be given before suspension or termination.
+In some instances, however, a specific incident in and of itself may justify severe disciplinary action, up to and including immediate discharge, the action to be taken depends on the seriousness of the incident and of the employee's past performance and conduct.

-- Oral Reprimand is defined as a verbal notice to an employee that their behavior or performance must be improved or corrected.
+- A. Oral Reprimand is defined as a verbal notice to an employee that his or her behavior or performance must be improved or corrected.
 An oral reprimand may be given by the immediate supervisor and should define the improvement or corrective action required.
 The supervisor should inform the employee that failure to comply with the oral warming will result in more serious action.
-Supervisors shall record the date and the subject of the oral reprimand, and this record shall be placed in the employee's personnel file. - b.
-Written Reprimand is defined as a written notice to an employee that their performance or behavior must be improved or corrected.
+Supervisors shall record the date and the subject of the oral reprimand and this record shall be placed in the employee's personnel file. - B. Written Reprimand is defined as a written notice to an employee that his or her performance or behavior must be improved or corrected.
 Such notice may be given by an immediate supervisor and shall contain a statement of the cause for the action, improvement or corrective action required of the employee, time frames for such action, and possible results of the employee's failure to comply.
 Written reprimands shall be placed in the employee's personnel file.
-An employee receiving a written reprimand may respond to the action and a copy of the response shall be attached to the reprimand. - c.
-Suspension is defined as the temporary removal of an employee from duty without pay.
+An employee receiving a written reprimand may respond to the action and a copy of the response shall be attached to the reprimand. - C. Suspension is defined as the temporary removal of an employee from duty without pay.
 An employee on suspension will not receive holiday pay nor accumulate sick time and personal time.
 Suspension should be used when all other means have been tried without success and it is believed that suspension will bring about the required improvement in the employee's behavior or performance, or when the cause is sufficiently serious to warrant such action.
-The decision to suspend an employee shall be the responsibility of the Town Manager. - d.
-Discharge is defined as the removal of an employee from Town service.
+The decision to suspend an employee shall be the responsibility of the Department Head and the Town Administrator. - D. Discharge is defined as the removal of an employee from Town service.
 Discharge will be used when all other means of improving the employee's behavior have failed, or when the nature of the misconduct warrants this action.
-The decision to discharge an employee shall be the responsibility of the Town Manager.
+The decision to discharge an employee shall be the responsibility of the Department Head, Town Administrator and Board of Selectmen.

-XX.
+XVIII.
 GRIEVANCE PROCEDURE

+Policy:

-Policy: A grievance is a dispute between any employee and the Town concerning the interpretation or application of the terms of employment.
-Excluded from consideration as a grievance are those matters pertaining to management's judgments of qualifications and/or performance relating to hiring or promotion of personnel, and compensation adjustments, except that regular employees may appeal performance evaluations.
+A grievance is a dispute between any employee and the Town concerning the interpretation or application of the terms of employment.
+Excluded from consideration as a grievance are those matters pertaining to management's judgments of qualifications and/or performance relating to: hiring or promotion of personnel, and compensation adjustments, except that regular employees may appeal performance evaluations.